Compare two cars

 Verdict

 Suzuki appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Peugeot being considerably quicker, thus putting more smile on driver's face.
+But one thing that actually could is the performance, with Peugeot outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Peugeot.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Peugeot.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.